brainglobe/brainglobe.github.io/docs/source/documentation/brainreg/user-guide/output-files.md

 * `boundaries.tiff` - A 3D tiff image of the atlas boundaries, transformed to the space of the raw data.
 * `brainreg_DATE_TIME.log` - A log file detailing the registration process.
 Useful for debugging and raising issues.
-* `brainreg.json` - A record of all the input parameters, used by other software, e.g. brainreg-segment.
+* `brainreg.json` - A record of all the input parameters, used by other software, e.g. brainglobe-segmentation.
 * `deformation_field_0.tiff` - A 3D tiff describing the deformation from raw data space to atlas space, in the first dimension (based on the supplied orientation and voxel sizes).
 * `deformation_field_1.tiff` - Deformation in the second dimension.